sidch/Thea/README.md

 If you find a bug, please let me know promptly.
 Thank you!

 ***
+!!! **Important Notes** !!!
+* Thea now *requires* C++17 compiler and standard library support.
+Benefits include no dependence on Boost (and hence a *new Lite mode* whose only external dependency is Eigen), no deprecated cruft for cross-platform timing functions, etc. If your compiler [doesn't support C++17](https://en.cppreference.com/w/cpp/compiler_support/17), the last commit you can use is [f945b01](https://github.com/sidch/Thea/commit/f945b010e5127419ed13f4af6f54c85ddc13cfd0).
-!!! **IMPORTANT 1** !!!
-If you last cloned this repository before **Sep 19, 2021**, please **delete your local copy and re-clone a fresh copy**.
+* If you last cloned this repository before **Sep 19, 2021**, please **delete your local copy and re-clone a fresh copy**.
 Some history was rewritten during a cleanup and commit refs have changed.
 If you just do a `git pull` without deleting and re-cloning, bad things can happen when the old and new histories get merged (Git will hopefully warn you about this).

-!!! **IMPORTANT 2** !!!
-The default branch is now called `main` instead of `master`, to be more inclusive (https://github.com/github/renaming/).
+* The default branch is now called `main` instead of `master`, to be more inclusive (https://github.com/github/renaming/).
 To update your local copy, run the following commands:
 ```
 git branch -m master main
 git fetch origin